pschool-in/curriculum/content/social/lifeskills-3.md

 3. Future- Event is going to happen.

 To calculate and understand time, we are using certain units like a clock, calendars, etc. The clock contains seconds, minutes, and hours.
 Calendars are there to make a log of time.
 The calendar contains days, months, and years.
 These are all units of time, that help us to measure and calculate the time.
-In ancient days, people used a water clock, an hourglass, etc. Statues, historical places, monuments, coins, shards of pottery, old objects, etc. So this help us to understand the history of those things.
+In ancient days, people used a water clock, an hourglass, etc. Statues, historical places, monuments, coins, shards of pottery, old objects, etc. So this helps us to understand the history of those things.

 ## Group: Past tense Vs Future tense